albar965/albar965.github.io/littlenavmap-faq.md

 **Note: This issue was fixed with the Little Navmap version 2.8.8.
 See page [Alex' Projects](https://albar965.github.io/index.html) for latest releases of stable and beta versions.**

-The problem appears when checking for updates and all other network communciaton.
+The problem appears when checking for updates and all other network communication.
 You see errors like `Reason: "SSL handshake failed"` in the log file.

 This is an issue in the Linux build.
 The included `libssl.so` is not loaded by Qt.
 Instead the not compatible version SSL version 3 is loaded on some systems.